bartlomiej-chybowski/bartlomiej-chybowski.github.io/_pages/cv.md

 Volunteering
 ============
 * 2021 - 2022: University of Derby/Aize UK Ltd
   * I supported an early career researcher in a project titled ”Using Artificial Intelligence for the Prognostics and Health Management (PHM) of afety-Critical Embedded Systems”.
-I am involved in the following parts of the project: data lake usage, data cleaning, modification of the existing neural network setup, and general programming issues.
+I was involved in the following parts of the project: data lake usage, data cleaning, modification of the existing neural network setup, and general programming issues.

 * 2019: Robert Gordon University
   * I took an active role in developing a project aiming to create a CAD model based on digitised information obtained using image recognition from complex Oil & Gas engineering drawings.